Bitget Wallet Card

 Notable Limitations

-• Not available in the US, Canada, and many other regions
+• Not available in the US, Canada, and some other regions

 • Physical cards not yet available (under development)